PayPal Payouts API Integration in PHP

 • Create an example request and send payouts with PayPal.

-We are going to create following files:
+We are going to create the following files:

 • constants.php: Contains PayPal constants.